johannesnoordanus/svg2gcode/README.md

 - does not emit zero power (or below cutoff) pixels

 General optimizations
-- laser head has defered and sparse moves.
+- laser head has deferred and sparse moves.
 (XY locations are virtual, head does not always follow)
 - moves at high speed (G0) over 10mm (default) or more zero pixels
 - low burn levels (stray pixels) can be suppressed (default off)